taqh/practice/README.md

-# This is just a repository for practice projects
+# This is a Repository of my solutions to challenges on Frontend Mentor and My other practice projects.